Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 AKA: The Eye of Agamotto

-What It Looks Like: First (and only) seen in Doctor Strange (2016), its a glowy green gem housed inside an amulet embossed with an eye.
+What It Looks Like: First (and only) seen in Doctor Strange (2016), it's a glowy green gem housed inside an amulet embossed with an eye.

 What It Does: Finally, some specificity!
 Some truth in advertising!
 The Time Stone allows its wielder to control time — to speed it up, slow it down, reverse it or create time loops.
 See, there, Marvel?
 Simple.
 Precise.
 Clean.